synaptics-astra/doc/linux/index.rst

 .. note::

     The Wayland sink window can be moved using a mouse.
-On dual display configurations the window can be moved to either display.
-This feature was added in v1.1.0.

 Audio Playback
 ^^^^^^^^^^^^^^